 MYOB accounting software can make the record-keeping part of the process simpler and clearer.
 When you record all transactions in MYOB, it's easy to go back and double-check dates and figures, find repeated payments, and gather evidence if you need to dispute a chargeback.
 It also simplifies processing a chargeback or payment reversal, so your records match your credit card transactions.
 It's a vital tool for small businesses navigating the complexities of online sales and customer disputes.

 Want to take charge of chargebacks?
-Get your free trial today.
+Get started with MYOB today.

 Disclaimer: Information provided in this article is of a general nature and does not consider your personal situation.
 It does not constitute legal, financial, or other professional advice and should not be relied upon as a statement of law, policy or advice.
 You should consider whether this information is appropriate to your needs and, if necessary, seek independent advice.
 This information is only accurate at the time of publication.
 Although every effort has been made to verify the accuracy of the information contained on this webpage, MYOB disclaims, to the extent permitted by law, all liability for the information contained on this webpage or any loss or damage suffered by any person directly or indirectly through relying on this information.